-Adèle Naudé Santos, FAIA, was appointed Dean of the School of Architecture and Planning in February of 2004.
+Adèle Naudé Santos, FAIA, is a Professor and served as the Dean of the School of Architecture and Planning from 2004 to 2015.
 Prior to that she was professor at the University of California, Berkeley, College of Environmental Design where her academic focus was the design of housing environments.

 Professor Santos has an AA Diploma from the Architectural Association in London.
 She also received a Master of Architecture in Urban Design from Harvard University as well as a Master of Architecture and a Master of City Planning from the University of Pennsylvania.